kolitiri/blogging-time/_posts/2024-10-24-functional-vs-unit-tests.md

 These tests should completely isolate the function to be tested by stubbing or mocking any external calls.

-In our example above, we can write a unit test that strictly checks the functionality of the `cleanup_transactions`, assuming that `convert_to_usd` and `convert_to_date` works as expected.
+In our example above, we can write a unit test that strictly checks the functionality of the `cleanup_transactions`, assuming that `convert_to_usd` and `convert_to_date` work as expected.

 ```python
 from example import cleanup_transactions